aws-samples/aws-serverless-workshops/MultiRegion/README.md

 Our application requires a Facebook federated identity to allow users to login with an existing account.
 In order to set this up you will need a Facebook Developer account.
+You may set up the account now, but do not start configuring anything else yet.

 You can sign up using [this link](https://developers.facebook.com/docs/apps/register/).

-Note that you will create the App ID later on in this guide using the URL you set up.
+Note that you will create the App ID later on in this guide using the website URL you will set up in Module 2.

 ### AWS Command Line Interface